Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 Together, its members educate and train young people of different ages in diving, community underwater archeology, beach and seabed cleaning, palm tree planting, geo-referentiation, photogrammetry, lionfish capture, and coral monitoring and restoration.
 The mission is to combat habitat destruction, with the protection and conservation of the sea and its ecosystems, and species, always from a community approach.

 It’s been nine years since Gloriana moved to Puerto Viejo.
-Apart from assuming the biggest responsibility of the Centro, she is the mother of Sangye (17),who already has a project supported by the InterAmerican Bank of Development.
-Her other children include Momo (6), her top warrior in palm tree plantation, and clearing and conservation and conservation of beaches, and Ayu (1), the youngest diver who keeps Gloriana company on her adventures, watching her out in the boat while she dives in.
-Her family are all also members of Ambassadors of the Sea, because “if I’m in, they all are.”
+Apart from assuming the greatest responsibility of the Centro, she is the mother of Sangye (17), who already has a project supported by the Inter-American Development Bank.
+Her other children include Momo (6), her top warrior in the palm tree plantation, and clearing and conservation of beaches, and Ayu (1), the youngest diver who keeps Gloriana company on her adventures, watching her out on the boat while she dives in.
+Her family is also members of the Ambassadors of the Sea, because “if I’m in, they all are.”

 They don’t know that they know